jupyter/dashboards_server/etc/docker_deploy/README.md

-This folder contains template manifests for deploying a dashboard server, kernel gateway server, and notebook server to a Docker host.
-Consider this a recipe that will need tuning for your particular environment.
+This folder contains a recipe for deploying a dashboard server, kernel gateway server, and notebook server to a Docker host.
+Consider this a starting point that needs tuning to your particular environment.
 See the sibling [cf_deploy](../cf_deploy) folder for an alternative using Cloud Foundry.

 ## Prerequisites